Semantic differential: Application in CIA psychological warfare

-In 1958, as part of the MK Ultra program, the CIA gave Osgood $192,975 to finance a world-wide study of 620 key words in 30 cultures using semantic differential.
-This research was used by the CIA to create more effective culturally-specific propaganda in the service of destabilizing foreign governments.
+In 1958, as part of the MK Ultra program, the CIA gave Osgood $192k to finance a world-wide study of 620 key words in 30 cultures using semantic differential.
+The CIA used this research to create more effective culturally-specific propaganda in the service of destabilizing foreign governments.
 An example can be found in the Chilean newspaper El Mercurio, CIA-funded 1970-1973.
 Semantic differential was used to identify words that would most effectively engender a negative attitude in the Chilean population toward the socialist Allende administration.

 Theoretical background

 Nominalists and realists

 Theoretical underpinnings of Charles E. Osgood's semantic differential have roots in the medieval controversy between the nominalists and realists.
 Nominalists asserted that only real things are entities and that abstractions from these entities, called universals, are mere words.
 The realists held that universals have an independent objective existence.
-Osgood’s theoretical work also bears affinity to linguistics and general semantics and relates to Korzybski's structural differential.
+Osgood's theoretical work also bears affinity to linguistics and general semantics and relates to Korzybski's structural differential.